Great value rentals from Wellington’s most trusted campervan hire providers

 Next, consider the facilities you need and the facilities you want.
 These might sound the same, but they are very different!
 Basic campervans often include a bed and simple cooking gear, while more luxurious options feature kitchens, bathrooms, and comfortable bedding.
 For example, if you’re planning on camping, perhaps paying the extra for comfortable beds isn’t really necessary, but if you’re not even packing a tent, then the extra expense required to get more comfortable beds might be a smart choice.

 Where you’re going also matters.
 If you’re planning to just potter around Wellington and its immediate surrounds, then you could probably get away with a standard campervan.
-That said, if you’re planning to drive from Wellington to Auckland — or Dunedin — something more spacious would be a sound investment.
+That said, if you’re planning to drive from Wellington to Auckland — or Nelson — something more spacious would be a sound investment.

 Think about your budget, as campervans vary in cost depending on size, amenities, and rental duration, and while shortening the length of your trip might bring different options within your budget, spending more to get a bigger van may mean you’ll spend even less on hotels.
 Either way, do the math!